zirkeltraining/scantoy/README.md

 # microbitscan

+Consists of different interactions:

+## mbFirmware-analogrecorder.js
+a firmware to connect 3 servos, a solenoid, a joystick, a few buttons and a fader to a microbit, then sample the input and play it back.

+## index.html + mbFirmware-BTReceiver.js

  a simple webpage that
  * displays the webcam in a large window
  * continuously scans one vertical line of pixels in the center of the video